Doghouse-Mike/my-notes/content/SWRPG/SWRPG Session 11.md

 Into the tunnels, not a lot of light

+Boring.
 Scene swipe to us in the sewer.
 Mouth's nice n sealed in.
 His constant whistling is annoying.
 Sewer's stink.
 Backacks on.
 There are some stairs that'll pop us out within the cordon.

 Once we're out either dodge patrols and/or speak to droids to get in the tradesmen's entrance.